zkarimi22/multi-model/README.md

 ## Getting Started

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Configure environment variables (see `.env.local.example`)
-4. Run the development server with `npm run dev`
+3. Run the development server with `npm run dev`

 ## License